winft/theseus-ship/CONTRIBUTING.md

     dbus-run-session gdb --ex r --args kwin_wayland --xwayland --exit-with-session konsole

-with which a gdb-infused KWinFT Wayland session is either started as a nested session or on a VT through SSH.
+with which a gdb-infused Theseus' Ship Wayland session is either started as a nested session or on a VT through SSH.

 It is not recommended to run above command directly from a VT since on a crash you will not be able to interact with GDB and even without a crash you will not be able to exit the process anymore.

-Another option is to attach GDB to an already running KWinFT process with the following command:
+Another option is to attach GDB to an already running Theseus' Ship process with the following command:

     sudo gdb --ex c --pid `pidof kwin_wayland`